LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Related Work

-In contrast, \acrshort{leach-rlc} introduces a centralized clustering protocol that not only leverages \acrshort{milp} for optimal \acrshort{ch} selection and node-cluster assignments but also integrates a reinforcement learning agent.
-This agent is specifically designed to minimize control overhead by learning the optimal timing for sending control messages.
-This dual approach addresses the critical gap observed in the literature, making \acrshort{leach-rlc} a groundbreaking advancement in the field of \acrshort{iot} clustering protocols.
+\acrshort{leach-rlc} introduces a centralized clustering protocol that leverages \acrshort{milp} for optimal \acrshort{ch} selection and node-cluster assignments, integrating an \acrshort{rl} agent designed to minimize control overhead by learning the optimal timing for sending control messages.